Dual Diagnosis Treatment Fremont, OH

 Firelands Counseling/recovery Services - 20.0 miles from Fremont, OH

-Firelands Counseling/recovery Services is a dual diagnosis treatment center in Fostoria, OH that offers treatment for alcohol or drug addiction and mental health disorders that include OCD as well as thought disorders.
+Firelands Counseling/recovery Services is a dual-diagnosis treatment center in Fostoria, OH that offers treatment services for alcohol or drug addiction and mental health disorders that include mood disorders as well as avoidant personality disorder.

 Address: 122 West Center Street, Fostoria, OH 44830 in Seneca County